midasdev711/Lift-Weights/README.md

-# lift-weights
+# **lift**-weights

 An open source project to create a full-stack app for weight-lifting exercises, workouts, stats, and results.
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) -- more information is available in [react\_bootstrap.md](react_bootstrap.md).
+This project was bootstrapped with facebook's [Create React App](https://github.com/facebook/create-react-app) -- more information is available in [react\_bootstrap.md](react_bootstrap.md).

 ## environment setup